Fallen by Lauren Kate

 Review

-Doesn’t that sound like a book you want to wrap around yourself and cuddle with?
-Unfortunately for me, there were no cuddly feelings towards this twisted little love story.
-The potential plot of doomed love and its characters at first intriguing became full of hidden mysteries and flaws.
-The scenario: a bunch of crazies at reformed school living amongst fallen angels turn out to be pawns of a game started many years ago.
+The scenario: a bunch of crazies at reformed school living among fallen angels turn out to be pawns of a game started many years ago.
 A seemingly original plot slowly turned into the same clichés and told over story that lead to complete disappointment.

-Doesn’t that sound like a book you want to wrap around yourself and cuddle with?
-Unfortunately for me, there were no cuddly feelings towards this twisted little love story.
-The potential plot of doomed love and its characters at first intriguing became full of hidden mysteries and flaws.
-The scenario: a bunch of crazies at reformed school living amongst fallen angels turn out to be pawns of a game started many years ago.
+The scenario: a bunch of crazies at reformed school living among fallen angels turn out to be pawns of a game started many years ago.
 A seemingly original plot slowly turned into the same clichés and told over story that lead to complete disappointment.

 As far as the angelic and spiritual aspects, Ms. Kate’s Biblical perspective is pretty hilarious.
-Like I’ve said many times before, especially concerning the one about the Nephilm (the watchers just so know are not in the Bible, the story stems from an gnostic book called The Book of Enoch, which every author and their brother is using right now....) that just because you know of a story from the Bible doesn’t mean you know what it’s about.
+Like I've said before, especially concerning the one about the Nephilm (from a gnostic-The Book of Enoch, which every author and their brother is using right now....) that just because you know of a story from the Bible doesn't mean you know what it’s about.

-Most of the time as we -the desperate readers- are trying to find out ANYTHING besides the fact that Daniel and Cam are angels, are stuck inside Luce’s annoying brain…searching, searching, searching but never figuring out the big picture.
+Most of the time as we -the desperate readers- are trying to find out ANYTHING besides the fact that Daniel and Cam are angels, are stuck inside Luce’s annoying brain searching, searching, searching but never figuring out the big picture.
 After chapter one the reader is so far ahead of Luce, disconnection takes place and while we know who all the weirdo’s are, poor Luce is still trying to figure out how she got to the school in the first place.
-Way too many unresolved issues were left by the end of the book and we never find out what exactly happened to the doomed boys who met fatal ends, we never fully understand why Luce can see the shadows, we never really know the whole story why she is destined for the same fate over and over.
-And please someone tell me what the heck is pickled okra?
-Ew…..
+Way too many unresolved issues were left by the end of the book and we never find out what exactly happened to the doomed boys with fatal ends, we never fully understand why Luce can see the shadows, we never really know the whole story of why she is destined for the same fate over and over.

 WOW - great review, I loved Fallen - but I can totally see where if you hate unending questions - then you might really HATE this book!